looka2/Studio/README.md

 This website is fully open source and made by Luka *This github may be discontinued however this is highley unlickley

+PLEASE DO NOT STEAL MY CODE.
+THANK YOU